alidanapour/chip8_emulator/Product_Document.md

 ### Software methodology

+We follow

 **TODO**

 ### Members' roles

 The team has 6 Computer Science undergrads with the following roles.

-1. Project manager: Minh Bui is responsible for scheduling team meetings, booking room and produce meeting memos.
+1. Project manager: Minh Bui is responsible for scheduling team meetings, booking room and producing meeting memos.
-2. Front-end programmer: Kyle and Jong Joon Lee work on the interface of the application, after they are done, they will join the back-end team.
+2. Front-end programmers: Kyle and Jong Joon Lee work on the interface of the application, after they are done, they will join the back-end team.
-3. Back-end programmer: Minh Bui, Karan Pathania, and Ali Danapour are in charge of implementing the emulator, visualier, the games and one tool.
+3. Back-end programmers: Minh Bui, Karan Pathania, and Ali Danapour are in charge of implementing the emulator, visualier, the games and one tool.
-4. Tester: For unit test, members are responsible for testing their own code.
+4. Testers: For unit test, members are responsible for testing their own code.
 Once unit test is done, intergration test requires collaboration between all members.

 **For Release 0, members has the following roles**: